jwg4/staying_agile_becoming_effective/essays/automation.md

 that data is preserved, that we can recover the process at the time to create old data, and so on.

 As Doc admonishes Marty, we have to think four-dimensionally.

+One difficulty, and in fact part of the reason that complex plans are needed, is that there is no infallible method for reshaping a hairy project into something that makes sense.
+Plausible approaches include the following:
+1. Making a single 'button push' which runs all of the process.
+2. Building a dashboard or a task-and-issue queue so that someone carrying out the process only has to look in one place to know what to do next.
+3. Merging different data models into a single schema or design.
+4. Extracting and storing data from each part of the process.
+5. Bringing disparate elements into one language, project or collection of code.
+6. Making almost all elements subordinate to a single overarching one.